ianepperson/telnetsrvlib/README.rst

 or TCPServer to perform the actual connection tasks.

-This library includes two flavors of the server handler, one uses separate threads, the other uses greenlets (green psudo-threads) via gevent.
+This library includes two flavors of the server handler, one uses separate threads, the other uses greenlets (green pseudo-threads) via gevent.

 The threaded version uses a separate thread to process the input buffer and semaphores reading and writing.
 The provided test server only handles a single